Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/README.md

 keys and supported operations and algorithms, see the [Key Vault documentation](https://docs.microsoft.com/en-us/azure/key-vault/about-keys-secrets-and-certificates#key-vault-keys)
 .

+This library contains a [KeyClient](key_client_docs) used to create keys in the vault, get existing keys from the vault, update key metadata, and delete keys, as shown in the [examples](#examples) below.

 ## Examples
 This section contains code snippets covering common tasks: